gaddarkumar7447/Data-Structure-Algorithm/README.md

-This repository contains some really good question of DSA.
+This repository contains some perfect question of DSA.
 We'll keep updating this as we'll progress solving more question.